jibinmathews8/LoRa_Comms/README.md

 2. Ebyte E32900T20D (Works with other Ebyte E32 Modules.
 Have not tested with the E220 but will in the future)
 3. Logic Level Shifters: Ebyte Logic pins require 3.3V so a 5V to 3V Logic Level Shifter is necessary

-The software developed utilizes a while loop which will always be searching for data until an input is found within the Serial Monitor.
+The software developed utilizes a loop which will always be searching for data until an input is found within the Serial Monitor.
 Serial.Avaliable() is the trigger in order to change the module into transmit mode.
 If something is avaliable the function Serial.Read will input each character where SendStruct will send the data and type.

 In terms of Range testing two Antennas were used